gh123man/Async-Channels/README.md

 Channels for Swift concurrency.

 > Don't communicate by sharing memory; share memory by communicating
+>
->- Rob Pike
+> \- Rob Pike

 If you are familiar with golang and the go ecosystem, you can skip to the [go comparisons section.](/GolangVsSwift.md)

-Channels are a typed conduit through which you can send and receive values - usually across threads or in this case, Swift Async Tasks.
-This library is modeled off of how go implements channels and channel operations.
+Channels are a typed conduit through which you can send and receive values - usually across threads or in this case, Swift async tasks.
+This library is modeled after go's channel behaviors.

 ## Example